Investigating Data Hierarchies in Multifidelity Machine Learning for Excitation Energies: Methods

-This work studies two additional approaches for QC-cost adapted selection of scaling factors.
-This approach takes into account the compute times for each fidelity before adaptively selecting the ratio of training samples between two consecutive fidelities.
-The QeMFi dataset provides the QC compute time in seconds for each of the five fidelities when computed on a single core.
-This information can be used to determine a time-informed scaling factor for each fidelity as opposed to setting a single scaling factor for all the fidelities.
-While there could be different ways to determine these scaling factors, the most trivial approach is to take the nearest integer value of the ratio of the compute times for the subsequent fidelity.
+While there could be different ways to determine these time-informed scaling factors, the most trivial approach is to take the nearest integer value of the ratio of the compute times for the subsequent fidelity.
 That is, one can define $\theta_{f-1}^{f}:=\lfloor T^f/T^{f-1} \rceil$, where $\lfloor\cdot\rceil$ denotes integer rounding.
 This specific choice of scaling factors is made to take into account the relative time-cost of the fidelities used in the MFML model.
 It is reasonable to assume that the number of training samples used at consecutive fidelities should be based on the ratio of the cost of those fidelities.
 Since QeMFi is a collection of different molecules, this approach was carried out with reference to the compute times for the largest molecule in the database: o-HBDI.
 This results in scaling factors $\theta_{f-1}^f=\{3,1,2,1\}$ for increasing fidelity.
 That is, at SVP, the same number of training samples as TZVP are used while at the 631-G fidelity, it is twice, and so on.
 However, MFML models are built in such a way that subsequently cheaper fidelities have some more training samples than the previous fidelity so that the difference between the sub-models can be taken.
 In order to achieve this, after the number of training samples are decided by the scaling factors, if fidelity $f-1$ has the same number of training samples as fidelity $f$, then one additional sample is added to the sub-model at fidelity $f-1$.
-As an example, if $N_{train}^{TZVP}=2$, then the training samples for the different fidelities would be $\{12,4+1,4,2+1,2\}$.
+As an example, if $N_{\rm train}^{\rm TZVP}=2$, then the training samples for the different fidelities would be $\{12,4+1,4,2+1,2\}$.
 Hereon, the MFML models built with this approach of scaling factors are referred by $\theta_{f-1}^{f}$.